An estimate looks and acts just like an invoice with a couple of significant exceptions.

 - Show All – show every estimate regardless of their submission status

 There is a script that runs periodically to adjust commissions on estimates.
 However, if this script were to run constantly, it would slow iPoint down to a crawl.
-So, if you change an estimate in between the commission script running behind the scenes, you can click the Recalculate Commissions button to force the script to run, updating commissions on the displayed estimates.
+For example, suppose you changed an estimate after the commission had just run behind the scenes.
+The commission calculations won’t be accurate until that script runs again.
+In that case, you can click the Recalculate Commissions button to force the script to run immediately, updating commissions on the displayed estimates.

 This might get kinda technical, so bear with us.
 To speed up iPoint, we store some information in a database so that it doesn’t have to be calculated every time you load it.
 In the case of estimates, once the invoice has been created, quantities are entered, and tax calculated, typically it doesn’t change anymore, so we store those totals in a database for future reference.
 That way we don’t have to take the time to redo the math on every invoice when it opens.
 Sometimes, however, a change is necessary.
 And when you go to look at a report, you might get to the report before the update script has finished running.
 That’s where this button comes in. iPoint will go through all the estimates in the found set (based on the filters you set on the Options tab) and update that stored information so your report will print correctly.